Hadrianus Junius: Batavia

 In 1570, Junius finished the first draft of his Batavia.
 By then, the political landscape had altered dramatically: 1566 saw a wave of iconoclasm (Junius reported on the smashing of statues in churches in Amsterdam), in 1567 the Duke of Alba arrived and William the Silent went into exile, and in 1568, Alba had the counts of Egmond and Horne beheaded in Brussels.
 The States of Holland now recoiled from publishing a work which openly defended the plea for more independence of Holland.
-Yet, there is very little politics in Junius’ Batavia: it is more a loosely organised overview of all sorts of individual histories and antiquarian aspects of ‘Batavia’ (i.e. Holland, the territory roughly coinciding with the modern westernmost part of The Netherlands).
+Yet, there is very little politics in Junius' Batavia: it is more a loosely organised overview of all sorts of individual histories and antiquarian aspects of 'Batavia' (i.e. Holland, the territory roughly coinciding with the modern westernmost part of The Netherlands).
 The most famous story is no doubt the legend that the printing press was invented in Haarlem at the beginning of the 1540s by Laurens Janszoon Coster.
-An employee of Coster was supposed to have fled with the instruments and the knowhow to Mainz.
+An employee of Coster was supposed to have fled with the instruments and the know-how to Mainz.

 The Batavia was eventually printed in 1588, long after the Dutch Revolt had developed into a full blown war following the Act of Abjuration in 1581, the murder on William in 1584, and the failed attempts, in 1585-87, to have Robert Dudley, Earl of Leicester, rule the rebellious provinces.
 In some copies of the Batavia kept in Spain, the few passages in which the Spaniards are criticized are censored, in accordance with seventeenth-century indices purgatorii (lists of books and passages in books which were deemed harmful to Catholic dogma).